sabrinawjo/Music_ML/README.md

   - [Our Team](#our-team)

 ## Repository Organization
 Files used for the final deployment of our project are saved in the Main folder.
 Additional files in separate folders may have been used to aid our development of the application.
+Files for the API deployment are saved [here.](Jake/ZappaDeployment2/)

 ## Previous Project Work
 This project is based on work done in the [Musical Attribute Analysis Project](https://github.com/alexdanieldelcampo/Musical_Analysis), which takes a dataset of Spotify music data summarized by year, genre, and artist and presents visualizations of the data.